woozet-cookbooks/architecture-center.ko-kr/docs/resiliency/failure-mode-analysis.md

 **Diagnostics**.
 Log events at service boundaries.

 ### VM instance becomes unavailable or unhealthy.
-**Detection**.
+**검색**.
 Configure a Load Balancer [health probe][lb-probe] that signals whether the VM instance is healthy.
 The probe should check whether critical functions are responding correctly.

 **Recovery**.
 For each application tier, put multiple VM instances into the same availability set, and place a load balancer in front of the VMs.
 If the health probe fails, the Load Balancer stops sending new connections to the unhealthy instance.